Right from the get go Arthur was flash

 SLY GROG CASE. £ 50 FINE IMPOSED.
 ROCKHAMPTON, August 18.
 1924 In the Police Court this morning, Arthur Edward Helmrich was charged with unlawfully selling a bottle of port wine, and also for having kept liquor for sale in an unlicensed house in Mt.
 Morgan.

 Two other defendants had pleaded guilty, and were fined £50 each, while liquor worth over £300 was confiscated.
 Inspector O’Connor prosecuted, and Mr. J. Pattison appealed for defendant who pleaded not guilty.
-The Police Magistrateo convicted, and fined defendant £50, and ordered the liquor seized to be confiscated.
+The Police Magistrate convicted, and fined defendant £50, and ordered the liquor seized to be confiscated.
 It was intimated the fine will be paid.

 In the 1925 electoral rolls Arthur and Priscilla were both living in the electorate of Baralba and Arthur is listed as a Miner and Priscilla as Home Duties.

-In the Morning Bulletin Rockhamptom Queensland.
+In the Morning Bulletin Rockhampton Queensland.
 5 Jan 1927, Arthur applied to select 15-16 square miles at 5 pound (per ?) at a place called Alberta.
 The application was heard in the monthly sitting of the Rockhampton Commissioner’s Court presided over by tho Land Com missioner, Mr. W. J. Hooper.
 The application was approved.

 Given a photograph I have recently had forwarded to me by a very kind distant relation it would appear that Arthur and Priscilla do indeed move onto this selection.
 At some point in time however they disposed of this land, as to how?
 I’m not quite sure.
-The same year in Waverley, NSW, Arthur’s mother Florence died at the age of 72.
-She names her three surviving children as administrators of her affairs.

 Somewhere along the track Arthur came across a great opportunity and by the 27th June 1929 he had the family aboard the ship Marella and they were waving goodbye to Queensland and moving to Malim Nawar in Malaya.